fantasyrealms/Bug-Reports-Legacy/README.md

 > to install [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/)
 > if you're planning to use in the legacy server version < 1.13

+## Adding Additional Details

+You can add additional details by extends the BugReportExpansion class, and register it on `onEnable()`.

+Check out the example in [`fantasyrealms/Bug-Report-Expansion`](https://github.com/fantasyrealms/Bug-Report-Expansion)

+> [!IMPORTANT]
+> You also need to add `unregister()` in `onDisable()`, otherwise
+> the expansion will still active.

+> [!IMPORTANT]
+> There is no error handling during processing of the additional details,
+> please also take care of error by yourself.

 ## Commands

 - bugreport <message> - **Adds a new bug report either via message or a GUI for the categories**.